 READ ALSO: No Man Would Have Married Me In My Condition But My Husband Did…

-I am thirty-seven years now.
+I am thirty-seven years old now.
 Gainfully employed and taking care of my mother the best way I can.
 She no longer sells in the market.
 She was living with me here in Accra but I thought her presence was the reason I couldn’t forget the incident so I got her a new place.
 A place far from me and set her up so she could be better off.
 I talk to her often but I don’t see her often.
 Yet, the problem is still the same.

 She asks me why I’m not married.
 She tells me, “You are the only one I have.
 I gave birth to only you.
 Don’t you think it’s time to give me grandchildren?
 I still can’t look at her in the face.
 I get flashes of what happened that night.
 I asked myself, “What is she thinking?
 Is she so strong that she’s forgotten what happened or it’s just the weakness in me that won’t let me forget?
 I know I need help.
 I’ve googled my problems.
 They say I should talk to a psychologist.
 They say I should open up.
 Probably open up to my mother about my problem so the two of us can get help.
 I know that’s the way to go but I can’t muster the courage to bring it up.
 My mother has suffered enough.
 She has suffered for so long and this is the only time in her life that I can see her smile and know that the smile goes deeper.
 I don’t want to bring back the past and resurrect her pain.

-I know she had worked hard to gain this sanity she has now.
+I know she had worked hard to gain the sanity she has now.
 It’s my turn now.
 It’s my turn to work hard and work out my own salvation from the pain and torture of the past.
 It’s not going to be easy but I will take it a day at a time.
 Sharing this story here is the first step to healing.
 Until today, no living soul had heard what happened to us that night.
 But I’ve shared it here.
 A lot of people have heard it now.
 I know it’s anonymous but it’s a giant step all the same.
 I’ll read my own story and a crack will open inside of me to allow light to enter.
 A light that will shine out the darkness in me so I can be whole again.
 I know my demons.
 I’m taking the fight to them.
 Hopefully, I will win.

 —Sammy